-- This unit is most appropriately assessed in the workplace under the normal range of workplace conditions - · assessment may be conducted on one or more occasions
+• This unit is most appropriately assessed in the workplace or in a simulated workplace and under the normal range of workplace conditions

 Three levels of performance denote level of competency required to perform a task.
 These levels do not relate to the NCTVET Qualification Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.